qiita-spots/qiita/qiita_pet/support_files/doc/source/checklist-for-ebi-ena-submission.rst

 Checklist
 ---------

-For each preparation that needs to be uploaded to EBI-ENA we will check:
+Remember, metadata is the most important part for an analysis, without it we only have sequences; thus, for each preparation that needs to be uploaded to EBI-ENA or become public we will check:

   1. Data processing